tedkim97/tedkim97.github.io/_posts/2019-8-29-custom_chocolate_mold.md

 <br>

 ### What is tempering?
-Tempering heating, cooling, and reheating of chocolate to crystallize the fat in the cocoa butter (of the chocolate) into one of six possible forms (beta crystals).
-When you've properly tempered chocolate the fats in your chocolate will have a stable crystalline structure called the "beta crystal form".
+Tempering is the heating, cooling, and reheating of chocolate to crystallize the fat in the cocoa butter (of the chocolate) into one of six possible forms (beta crystals).
+When you've properly tempered chocolate, the fats in your chocolate will have a stable crystalline structure called the "beta crystal form".

 Tempering is the reason why when your chocolate bar melts and you try to fix it through freezing, the bar melts in your hand and doesn't taste right.
-The heat melted all of the crystals, and when the chocolate reformed sub ideal crystals reformed with the beta crystals.
+The heat melted the ideal crystals, and when the chocolate reformed sub-ideal crystals replaced the majority of the beta crystals.

-There's actually a couple of different ways to temper chocolate, but they all follow the same pattern of: heating chocolate around 45&deg;C (melting **all** crystals in the chocolate), letting the chocolate cool to 31&deg;C (three of the other crystals forms will melt at this temperature - promoting beta crystal formation), and maintaining that temperature to pour the chocolate into whatever shape you want.
+There's a handful of different ways to temper chocolate, but they all follow the same pattern of: heating chocolate around 45&deg;C (melting **all** crystals in the chocolate), letting the chocolate cool to 31&deg;C (three of the other crystals forms will melt at this temperature - promoting beta crystal formation), and maintaining that temperature to pour the chocolate into whatever shape you want.

 ![tempered chocolate curve](https://cdn11.bigcommerce.com/s-ham8sjk/product_images/uploaded_images/tempering-dark-chocolate.jpg){: .center-image }
 <center> <font size="2"> <i>